 This idiocy is hurting everyone, especially unbelievers.
 It needs to end now for at least four reasons:

-This is not about us or our stupid, trivial, easily-wounded feelings-
+It’s not about our stupid, trivial, easily-wounded feelings-

-It is unloving and judgmental to hate someone because of their tattoos or hairstyle or how many earrings they have (I have five).
-That said, it is equally as unloving and judgmental to hate someone because you have concluded they are unloving and judgmental (Matthew 7:35).
+It is unloving and judgmental to hate someone because of their tattoos or hairstyle or how many earrings they have.
+It is equally unloving and judgmental to hate someone because you have concluded they are unloving and judgmental (Matthew 7:35).
 We are commanded to suck it up and love the unlovable.
 That includes Christians we don’t like or always agree with (John 13:34-35).

 God will set us all straight someday-

 Everyone says thoughtless and hurtful stuff, frequently without even realizing it.
-It’s part of being stupid and human (but I repeat myself).
-It’s important to remember that someday God will call each of us into account for our insensitive and foolish words (Matthew 12:36).
+It’s part of being stupid and human.
+It’s critical we remember someday God will call each of us into account for our insensitive and foolish words (Matthew 12:36).
 Rather than rail against Christians who say stupid things we ought to examine our own words carefully and pray we all have the foresight and good sense to repent before our day comes.

 We are commanded to keep “family” stuff in the “family”-